emmagraham/STAT540-UBC.github.io/homework/hw01/hw01_quality-exploration-DE.md

 The sample-sample correlation matrix does not capture differences between pairs of samples that are caused by systematic up- or down-regulation of all/most genes.
 Can you explain why?

 To determine if there is a “shift” in the distribution of expression levels, plot a histogram of expression values for each treatment condition (two histograms should be plotted).
 Comment on the two histograms (e.g., similarity in range, mean, and median).

+### Q3 **(4 points)** Assess differential expression with respect to `treatment`.

+#### Q3a: Fit a linear model, modeling expression level of each probe using `treatment` as a single covariate.

+Write out in English and as an equation the model you are using to assess differential expression.
+In the context of that model, what statistical test are you performing?

+#### Q3b: Count your hits, and explore them.

+How many hits (probes) are associated with `treatment` at unadjusted p-value 1e-3?
+How may are associated with `treatment` at FDR 0.05?

+Took the top 50 probes as your “hits” and create a heatmap of their expression levels.
+Sort the hits by p-values and the samples by `treatment`.

+What is the (estimated) false discovery rate of this "hits" list?
+How many of these hits do we expect to be false discoveries?

+#### Q3c: Plot the expression levels for a few top (interesting) probes, and a few non-associated (boring) probes.

+Make a scatter plot, plotting the expression levels for each sample on the y-axis and `treatment` indicator on the x-axis.
+Display the mean of each group on the same plot.

+### Q4 **(4 points)** Assess differential expression with respect to `time`.

+**Note**: from now on, `time` is treated as a quantitative covariate (unit: hours).
+Hint: for how to change it to quantitative (continuous) covariate, refer to lecture 09.

+#### Q4a: Fit a linear model, assessing the effect of time on gene expression

+Hint: your model should have a single covariate, modeling the effect of time only

+How many hits are associated with `time` at unadjusted p-value 1e-3?
+At FDR 0.05?

+#### Q4b: Plot expression levels of a few top probes and a few boring ones:

+Make a scatter plot, plotting the expression levels for each sample on the y-axis and `time` on the x-axis.
+Since you are fitting `time` as a quantitative variable, add the fitted regression line on the same plot.

+Hint: `limma` estimated the slope of this line.
+This plot should look different from plots in Q1, why?

+### Q5 **(4 points)** Perform differential expression analysis using a full model with both `treatment` and `time` as covariates.

+**Note**: as in previous question, treat `time` as a quantitative variable.

+#### Q5a: Quantify the number of hits for `treatment`.

+For how many probes is `treatment` a significant factor at the unadjusted p-value 1e-3, and at FDR 0.05 level?

+Is this number different from what you reported in Q3b?
+Why?
+Quantify the proportion of overlapping probes among your hits, when using the unadjusted p-value threshold of 1e-3.

+Plot the distributions of all the p-values for `treatment` when using both models, i.e., one from the model in Q3 and one from the full model in this question.
+Compare and comment on the similarity/differences in the shape of the distributions.

+#### Q5b: Test the null hypothesis that there is no significant interaction between `time` and `treatment`.

+Explain in English what you are modeling with this interaction term (what does it  represent?).

+For how many probes is the interaction effect significant at the unadjusted p-value 1e-3, and at FDR 0.05 level?

+#### Q5c: Plot a few probes where the interaction does and does not matter

+Plot the expression levels for each sample on the y-axis and `time` on the x-axis.
+Color the points based on `treatment` group.
+As in Q4b, include the fitted regression lines in your plots.

+#### Bonus question: consider the limitations of the model you used in Q5, can you think of an assumption underlying the model that is not consistent with the specification of this data?